Lydia Moisés: Biography

 In April 2010, Lydia recorded her first solo DVD at the Assembly of God of Brás with the songs of her first two CDs.
 The DVD was attended by her parents Pr.
 José Luiz Moisés and Pra.
 Rita de Cassia Moisés, her uncle and leader of the Joint Voice of Truth, Carlos A. Moysés, Rebeca Nemer, who led a choir of deaf and dumb who played and sang a song through the signs and Pastor Marco Feliciano with the preaching.
 The DVD was released at the 2010 Christian Expo.

 In 2011, Lydia Moisés enters the studio to record her third solo CD titled O Encontro, which was attended by her father José Luiz, her two older sisters, Rebeca and Sara Moisés and also the gospel singer Cassiane in music "The Hour of the Savior", originally released on the album "Magnificent" of the Ensemble Voice of Truth.
 The "O Encontro" CD was released for sales on September 10, 2011, reaching 10,000 copies sold in just two weeks.

 In 2012, Lydia released Maestro's Heaven's CD with the production of maestro Ronny Barbosa, with 11 tracks, which was characterized by singer's change of style, which chose more congregational songs and the absence of Whistles.

 In November 2012 the artist closed a distribution partnership with the record company Sony Music Brazil, relaunching the album Maestro do Céu by it.

 On November 23, 2013, Lydia participated in the Raul Gil program, singing the song "Milagres Sobrenaturasis", from the album Maestro do Céu.
 In addition to being the juror of the painting "The Best Domestic Maid of Brazil", the artist received from the hands of Their parents, a gold record by the expressive sales of the DVD Lydia Moisés (Ao Vivo), released in 2010.

 In 2014, Lydia detaches herself from the Voice of Truth with her family.
 In October of the same year, he released his new CD titled Vai tudo bem, being very well accepted by the evangelical public, having 11 tracks, counting on the production of conductor Ronny Barboza, maintaining the musicality of the previous album and the participation of Paulo Zuckini in the band "A Beira do Tanque".

 On April 7, 2016, her first child, Matheus Moisés, was born as a result of her marriage to Rafael Nobile.
 In the same year, he participated in the CD I Can See the King, record recorded by his father, his mother and his two sisters, where she does solo in two songs.

 Voice

-Lydia is considered one of the greatest and best voices in terms of power and vocal extension, mainly due to its powerful and sustained Whistle register treble, Bb6 and E6 in the song "Exaltai", G6 in "Esconderijo" A6 in "Eu Posso" and Eb6 in "O Verbo".
+Lydia is considered one of the strongest voices in terms of power and vocal extension, mainly due to its powerful and sustained Whistle register treble, Bb6 and E6 in the song "Exaltai", G6 in "Esconderijo" A6 in "Eu Posso" and Eb6 in "O Verbo".
 It is considered a dramatic soprano, going from a D3 to a B6, possessing 3 octaves and 5 notes.
 It also has firm bass records like Eb3 and G#3.